Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 Body colour: White<br>
 Text colour: Blue<br>
 Game Board background colour: Multicoloured <br>
-Header and Footer background: A light greeen #98FB98<br>
+Header and Footer background: A light green #98FB98<br>

 #### Typography
-All the text within the body is in the font "Times" including all modals and buttons.
+All of the text within the body is in the font "Times", this includes all modals and buttons.

 #### Imagery
-The image of the bird was take from OpenGameArt.org and was used by making the images into a sprite with codeandweb.com.
+The image of the bird was taken from OpenGameArt.org and the image was made into a sprite using codeandweb.com.

 #### Differences to Design

-All actions listed in The Scope Plane were implemented as per design.
+All actions listed in the Scope Plane were implemented as per design.

 ****
 ## Actions